mccullaghlab/vonMisesMixtureModel/README.md

 ## 🙌 Acknowledgments

-Developed by [Your Name] as part of research into high-dimensional circular clustering and protein conformational modeling.
+Developed by Martin McCullagh as part of research into high-dimensional circular clustering and protein conformational modeling.

 ---